cwendorf/spTools/docs/ci.mean.vec.md

 # [`spTools`](https://github.com/cwendorf/spTools/)

-## Confidence Intervals for a Set of Means with vector input
+## Confidence Intervals for a Set of Means

 ### Description